FarrazNouval/ml_zoomcamp/Week-1/Recap.md

 ## 3. Supervised Machine Learning.
 SML is a type of machine learning where the data that we will input has features (matrix) and target (vector).
-Mathematically it can be formulated as follows: g(X) y.
-The function g gets input in the form of a matrix X and then produces an output in the form of a vector close to y (the real target).
+Mathematically it can be formulated as follows: g(X)≈y.
+The function g gets input in the form of a matrix X and then produces an output in the form of a vector close to y (the real target).<br>
 SML types:
 1. Regression (if the target is a number)
 2. Classification (if the target is a category) has 2 types: